oAGoulart/yasl/README.md

 ![Platform](https://img.shields.io/badge/platform-win--32%20%7C%20win--64-lightgrey)
 [![License](https://img.shields.io/badge/license-MIT-informational.svg)](https://opensource.org/licenses/MIT)

 A module to improve the development of modding scripts.
-Currently not production ready.

 A quick example of a detour before and after the function call:
 ```cpp